PingOne

 The default attributes are based on the directory type of the gateway used.

 • Base DN.
 Specifies the location in the LDAP directory structure where users will be created.
-For more information, see Distinguished Names in the Microsoft LDAP documentation.
+Learn more in Distinguished Names in the Microsoft LDAP documentation.

 Next steps